Japan: Where Tradition Meets The New

 Osaka

-The city of Osaka is the laid back and down-to-earth sibling of Tokyo and is Japan’s second-largest metropolitan area.
+The city of Osaka is the laid-back and down-to-earth sibling of Tokyo and is Japan’s second-largest metropolitan area.
 Osaka is the perfect city to experience modern Japanese culture at a more relaxed pace.
 The city is known for its fantastic food and shopping experiences.

 Kyoto